palaciod/stilistaServer/README.md

 7. Clients can filter the distance of neaby hair stylists.

 ### How Do We Locate Nearby Users?
- - Every type of user will show their location view the CLLocation provided by one of swift’s libraries.
+ - Every type of user will show their location via the CLLocation provided by one of swift’s libraries.
 Once the geo location is stored in the cluster I use MongoDB’s custom geo query to sort the nearest users.